gvwilson/thirdbit/src/fiction/makers-return/index.md

 The beads Sindy grabbed next obediently cycled through a rainbow.

-Violet picked up a heavy black glove with empty sockets on the back and shook her head.
+Violet picked up a heavy black glove and pointed to the empty sockets on the back.
+"I think this is a remote control, but it's missing the control part.
-"I've never seen any of this.
+I don't recognize the rest of this.
-There's all sorts of different stuff on the ark," she continue defensively in response to Sindy's scowl.
+There's a lot of stuff on the ark!" she protested in response to Sindy's scowl.
-"But they're mostly, you know, inside things, not just lying around in pieces.
+"But it's mostly, you know, inside things, not just lying around in pieces.
 Like that."
 She pointed at the playback screen hanging by the sink.